aarongodin/turnup/Readme.md

 - Handle API rate limits
 - Test coverage
 - Give additional feedback on major version jumps, or allow an option to dictate whether major jumps are allowed
-- Options to override any prompted values, so that you could run this in CI
 - `inspect` command to list cummulative (or specific package) dependencies across a set of repos (would be useful for understanding how many versions of a library you depend on and where)
 - Report to JSON so that output is machine readable
 - Use `nodegit` to look at files.
 Would reduce API usage if it gets a little too crazy.
 This might not be possible with private repos.